thirdweb-example/community-rewards/README.md

 Before the user see's the mint button, we make a check to see if the user is a member of the Discord server, using Next.js API Routes.

+This logic is performed on the [pages/api/check-is-in-server.js](pages/api/check-is-in-server.js) file.

 First, we get the user's accessToken from the session.

 We use this accessToken to request which servers the user is a member of.